s193464/Assignment-4-/README.md

 ## 6. Tool

 In order to support the user to calculate the transmission loss, is the tool used to look up informartion of the external walls and their materials and thickness.
 When this data is used in combination with the thermal conductivity, it is possible to calculate an U-value.
 By extracting information about the area of the external wall, by IFC, along with the dimensioning temperatures and U-value, is it possible to calculate the transmission loss.
 The tool presents the transmission loss for the user.

  ### _6.1.
-Building up the tool_
+Tool_

 To make this possible, following steps are needed:

   1. Check that the IFC file (Duplex A 20110907) contains necessary data regarding the external walls.
   2. Validate that wanted data is accessible in the external sources.